moeariyoshi/letsplaypoker/README.md

 After each player gets a hand, a player can play (check, bet/call or fold).
 Each player gets one chance to switch out as many or no cards from their hand.
 Then each player gets one more round of betting.
-Finally, you showdown to see who is the winner!
+Finally, showdown to see who the winner is!
-You will keep playing until a player has all or no points.
+The game ends when a player has no points.

 Hands
 0: "high card",